Igor Stravinsky: Turn towards serialism

-Continued international tours brought Stravinsky to Washington, D.C. in January 1962, where he attended a dinner at the White House with then-President John F. Kennedy in honor of the composer's 80th birthday.
-Although it was largely an anti-Soviet political stunt, Stravinsky remembered the event fondly, composing the Elegy for J.F.K. after the president's assassination a year later.
-In September 1962, he returned to Russia for the first time since 1914, accepting an invitation from the Union of Soviet Composers to conduct six performances in Moscow and Leningrad.
-After the success of The Firebird and The Rite of Spring in the 1910s, Stravinsky's music was respected and frequently performed in the Soviet Union, influencing young Soviet composers at the time like Dmitri Shostakovich.
+Continued international tours brought Stravinsky to Washington, D.C., in January 1962, and he attended a dinner at the White House with then-President John F. Kennedy in honor of the former's 80th birthday.
+Although it was largely an anti-Soviet political stunt, Stravinsky remembered the event fondly, composing the Elegy for J.F.K. after Kennedy's assassination a year later.
+In September 1962, Stravinsky returned to Russia for the first time since 1914, accepting an invitation from the Union of Soviet Composers to conduct six performances in Moscow and Leningrad (Saint Petersburg).
+After the success of The Firebird and The Rite of Spring in the 1910s, his music was respected and frequently performed in the Soviet Union, influencing young Soviet composers at the time like Shostakovich.
 However, after Stalin began consolidating power in the early 1930s, Stravinsky's music nearly vanished and was formally banned in 1948.
-A new interest in his works was born during the Khrushchev Thaw, partly due to the composer's 1962 visit.
-During his three-week visit he met with Soviet Premier Nikita Khrushchev and several leading Soviet composers, including Shostakovich and Aram Khachaturian.
-Stravinsky did not return to Los Angeles until December 1962 after eight months of almost continual traveling.
+A new interest in Stravinsky works was born during the Khrushchev Thaw, partly due to his three-week visit in 1962, during which he met with Soviet premier Nikita Khrushchev and several leading Soviet composers, including Shostakovich and Khachaturian.
+After eight months of almost continual traveling, Stravinsky returned to Los Angeles in December 1962.